 Council has a Pensioner Concession Policy to provide guidance for applying the provisions of the maximum rate and charges rebates applicable to eligible pensioners.
 Existing pensioners will receive their rates notice with a rebate deducted.
 If the rebate has not been confirmed by Centrelink a new application may be required.

-Forms can be completed at Council’s Customer Service Centre.
-Applications cannot be taken over the phone.
 If you have a mobility issue, please call Council on T 02 6578 7290 to organise alternative arrangements.